jsaelhof/movie-picker/README.md

 - Look at graphql/react query?
 - Probably no need to be returning the full list when endpoint requests complete.
 Just success is fine since ei'm not using the responses.
 Although I might be able to use the response to prevent the flashing of the list as it updates after a change.
 - Data migration: Add IMDB to all movies
+- Sort file DB by date descending
+- Maybe drop the time portion on the dates?
+It's not particularly useful what hour of the day the movie was watched.
+I just want to know the day.
 - ~~Switch DB's so we can have more than one list~~
 - ~~Rebuild the pick endpoint to build a list of conditions to satisfy for each movie.~~
 - ~~Adding.
 Keep date added so I can sort it that way.~~